Get Free Shipping on your order now! Don't miss out!

 1 - 10 of 133 Questions

-Q: null Can Totalboat Total Fairing compound be used to fill cracks in the gelcoat of a kevlar canoe.
+Q: Can Totalboat Total Fairing compound be used to fill cracks in the gelcoat of a kevlar canoe.
 The hull is quite flexible will the fairing compound flex a little with the hull or will it crack?
 Thanks T

 1 Answer